jblindsay/whitebox-tools/readme.txt

 Version 1.6.0 (XX-XX-2021)
 - The most important feature in this release is the addition of support for reading and writing the LAZ compressed LiDAR format for all of the LiDAR tools in WBT.
+- Added the RasterCalculator tool for performing complex mathematical operations on input rasters.
 - Added the ConditionalEvaluation tool for performing an if-then-else operation on an input raster.
 - Added the EdgeContamination tool to identify grid cells for which the upslope area extends beyond the data extent.
 - Added the ExposureTowardsWind tool.
 - Added the QuinnFlowAccumulation tool to perform a Quinn et al. (1995) flow accumulation operation.
 - Added the QinFlowAccumulation tool to perform a Qin et al. (2007) flow accumulation operation.
 - Added the Rho8FlowAccumulation tool to perform a Fairfield and Leymarie (1991) flow accumulation operation.
-- Added the RasterCalculator tool for performing complex mathematical operations on input rasters.
-- LidarHistogram now allows for a GPS time parameter, which can be useful for determining the number of flightlines in a LiDAR tile.
+- LidarHistogram now allows a GPS time parameter, which can be useful for determining the number of flightlines in a LiDAR tile.
 - Fixed a bug with the Resample tool that created an artifact when reampling to resolutions less than one meter.